revl/revl.github.io/about.md

 permalink: /about/
 ---

 Hello.
-My name is Damon.
-I'm an East Coast-based software engineer and I enjoy making stuff.
+My name is Damon Revoe.
+I'm the luckiest guy alive.

-More to follow...
+I love my family, my country, and my job.
+My strong belief is that software is the answer to 99% of the world's problems.